 Many people have yet to embrace the concept of content management.
 I'm going to show you a simple way to get your arms around it, and keep them firmly gripped.

-First, print this worksheet (or draw 3 columns on a sheet of paper) and grab a pen.
+First, print or use this fillable worksheet (or draw 3 columns on a sheet of paper) and grab a pen.
 OK, don't overthink this - it shouldn't take any more than 10 minutes.

 Content for Different Places

 In the first column, make a quick list of all the places you have (or need to have) content.
 Examples of things on this list might be your website, blog, newsletter, social media posts, social media profiles, ezines, brochures, profiles on membership websites, other people's blogs/newsletters, and so on.

 In the second column, capture your reasons for having content... your goals.
 This is not a list where you brainstorm - it's where you focus on your main goals.
 Otherwise you'll be too scattered.
 Some examples: to be seen as an expert, to build relationships, to have regular contact, to promote products, and to grow your fanbase.